Whazor/TheDivide/psuedo/algo.md

   # Finds wheter there is is an cut divding mages archers and swordsmen in two
   # equal parts.
 If there is such a cut we return the line giving such a cut otherwise
   # we return null
+  1. Dualize the problem
+  2. ???
+  3. Profit
 ```